 Frederick Fleet, one of the crew members who first alerted Captain Smith to the iceberg, was rescued and survived.

 - The "Unsinkable" Margaret (Molly) Brown - wife of a silver mine manager, helped command a lifeboat and nursed injured survivors of the Titanic.

-- J. Bruce Ismay, Managing director of the International Mercantile Marine and one of Titanic's owners.
+- J. Bruce Ismay, managing director of the International Mercantile Marine and one of the Titanic's owners.

-- Henry S. Harper, of the firm of Harper & Bros.
+- Henry S. Harper, of the firm Harper & Bros.

 - Colonel John Jacob Astor, member of the Astor family.